SHELFLIFE GROCERY MANAGEMENT AWARDS 2024 HONOUR THE GROCERY RETAIL INDUSTRY’S FINEST MANAGERS AND MORE

-Owen Clifford, head of Retail Sector, Bank of Ireland, presents the Supreme Champion – The National Grocery Manager of the Year Award to Barry Little, SuperValu Rathgar, Dublin 6, at the ShelfLife Grocery Management Awards 2023
+Owen Clifford, head of Retail Sector, Bank of Ireland, presents the Supreme Champion – The National Grocery Manager of the Year Award to Michael Walsh of Scally’s SuperValu, Clonakilty, Cork, at the ShelfLife Grocery Management Awards 2024

 “Bank of Ireland are delighted to once again be lead sponsor of the Grocery management awards.
 These awards showcase the excellent standards and service delivered by the Irish grocery sector.
 They also celebrate the significant contribution made by personnel within the sector to their local communities nationwide.
 Personally, it remains a privilege to support & recognise all that’s great about the internationally renowned Irish grocery sector“